JGIBristol/analysis_best_practice/presentations/03_reproducible_research/index.md

 ## Types of reproducibility problems

-* Data or methods not provided in full.
+* Lacking information: data or methods not provided in full.
-* Data Storage
+* Data Storage problems
 * Analysis environment
 * P-hacking (and HARKing)